-Your sales people are the driving force of your business - nurturing your existing customers and converting new prospects.
-So how do you motivate a sales team to ensure you maximise its potential and get the best results?
+Your salespeople are the driving force of your business - nurturing your existing customers, chasing down prospects and converting leads.
+So how do you motivate a sales team to ensure you maximise their potential and get the best results?

-Ian Cochrane (IC), general manager at Gazing Performance Systems International Partners Ltd, a development company that helps people perform well under pressure in sectors from business to sport, explains how to motivate a sales team
+Ian Cochrane, general manager at Gazing Performance Systems, a development company that helps people perform well under pressure, explains how to motivate a sales team.

 How do I reward sales staff?

 Pay incentives are an important driver, usually in the form of commission and bonuses.
 However, support and recognition is also vital.
 Be specific in your praise if you want to encourage staff to reach particular goals.
 Public pats on the back can be good for morale.
 Consider recognising your top sellers with an online leaderboard using a tool like rise.global.

 Being motivated by money is no bad thing.
 When someone says 'I am going to bust my chops to make these sales and get the commission', that's a good thing.
 You need salespeople that are hungry and eager, and who can perform in high-pressure situations.

 You can usually help people like that to develop better skills and processes, but it can be much more challenging to develop that 'hunger' mindset.